 The dry season in Borneo and some parts of Sulawesi runs from March to October, with the first rains arriving in November or December.
 Strong winds in January and February can bring powerful swell and rough seas to exposed areas which can restrict diving activities in remote areas around the Derawan Archipelago.
 Further winds during August can also cause rough seas around exposed islands such as Bangka and Gangga.

-Also known as the Lesser Sunda Islands, this massive geographic region stretches all the way from Bali to Wetar near Timor, and includes the Gili Islands, Komodo, and Flores.
+This massive geographic region stretches all the way from Bali to Wetar near Timor, and includes the Gili Islands, Komodo, and Flores.
 The diving here is good all year long, with most areas such as Bali, Lombok, and the Gilis offering great diving no matter the month.
 But there are some slight shifts with the seasons.
 Komodo is most affected by these changes, with the southern region becoming difficult to access during the dry season, from April to December.

 In Raja Ampat and West Papua, the wet and windy season blows from July to September, with the dry season – and best diving – stretching from October to June.
 This is also true of the Banda Sea, which is best visited between September and October when hammerheads can be seen schooling en masse.

 Each year, a significant seasonal shift takes place between two of Indonesia’s most popular dive destinations, Komodo and Raja Ampat.
 As the dry northwest monsoon ends in Raja Ampat, the remote southern sites of Misool become inaccessible.
 As a result, many liveaboards depart Raja Ampat at this time, heading towards Komodo, where the dry season is just getting started.
 Along the way, these vessels will navigate across the Banda Sea, allowing divers to tag along for a thrilling extended expedition.